David Clark (1816 ship): Career

-She next sailed the London-Calcutta and Calcutta-China routes between 1834 to 1839 but in January 1839, having left London for India, had to put in at Cowes due to leaking; she discharged her cargo before going to Greenock for a refit.
+She next sailed the London-Calcutta and Calcutta-China routes between 1834 and 1839 but in January 1839, having left London for India, had to put in at Cowes due to leaking; she discharged her cargo before going to Greenock for a refit.

 She was under the command of Captain J.B.
 Mills when she left Greenock on 15 June 1839 carrying mainly Scots assisted immigrants.
 She arrived at Port Phillip on 27 October 1839.

 This voyage to Melbourne from Scotland in 1839 with the first bounty immigrants was notable and well-recorded.
 As she departed on 13 June 1839, John Arthur piped her out to the tune of Lochaber No More.
 On 15 August 1839 she pulled in to Rio de Janeiro, where she stayed ten days.
 She then sailed directly to Port Phillip, arriving 27 October 1839.
 After a stay of about 7 weeks she departed on 19 December 1839 for Bombay.